 Both monitors exude the KRK fashion–a classic and compact build.
 However, the Rokit 5 is still the clear winner in build quality.

-It has a more refined front edge that’s pleasing in the eyes, PLUS its woofer and tweeters are equipped with Kevlar.
-With this improvement, it will ensure:
+It has a more refined front edge that’s pleasing to the eyes, PLUS, its woofer and tweeters are equipped with Kevlar.
+With this improvement, it can ensure:

 - Sturdier and long-lasting monitors;

 The Classic 5 and Rokit 5 are best used in different situations.

 The Classic 5 studio monitors work like MAGIC in small areas.

 That’s why it’s PERFECT for rookie sound producers who want to do some audio interfacing, controlling, or mixing.

 It’s also user-friendly.
 You can plug and hook it in, and you are good to go!